idrinth-thalui/core/dialogue/PlayerTavernDialogue01.md

 - 2l: "I'd rather not tell..."
 - 2m: "I am not at liberty to reveal that information..."
 - 2n: "I'm on a pilgrimage.
 It was quite a journey, but my faith was strong."
 - 2o: "I'm an apprentice seeking to refine my craftsmanship.
-Skyrim has some reknown masters."
+Skyrim has some renown masters."
 - 2p: "I had a strange dream one night, and so I left home to pursue it here."
 - 2q: "The War still haunts me.
 So I try to forget...and get away from the battlefields."
 - 2r: "The twists of Fate washed my up here.
 I do not recall how I got here."